 The best place to begin your introduction to Buffalo’s new ethnic communities is the West Side Bazaar on Grant Street near West Ferry.
 The brainchild of the Westminster Economic Development Initiative, the Bazaar is host to numerous vendors selling their native arts and crafts as well as a state of the art kitchen that serves as a kind of multicultural cafeteria featuring Peruvian, Ethiopian, Burmese and Thai menus.
 Extra helpings of inspiration come with each dish as you’re sure to marvel at the grit, resilience and genuine talent of these recent arrivals to Buffalo.

 The city’s Burmese population has exploded in recent years as refugees from Myanmar’s political strife seek haven in the United States.
-The Buffalo Burmese community recently celebrated its second annual water festival and area foodies are buzzing about the authentic Burmese cuisine found at Sun Restaurant on Niagara Street in Black Rock.
+The Buffalo Burmese community celebrates during their annual water festival and area foodies are buzzing about the authentic Burmese cuisine found at Sun Restaurant on Niagara Street in Black Rock.
 Word is that the black rice sun pods are crazy good.

 If you haven’t been on Hertel Avenue in some time, you may not recognize it.
 While it’s still a haven for Italian specialties and the home of the annual Italian Festival, it has also become the place to go for Middle Eastern food.
 Recent immigrants from all across the Middle East can be found along this North Buffalo hub, but for really amazing baba ghanough (roasted eggplant with tahini, fresh garlic, lemon juice and extra virgin olive oil) pay a visit to Hajjar at 1150 Hertel.